What We Do?

 OTSI's core business is to conduct transport safety investigations into, bus and ferry and rail safety occurrences at the instigation of OTSI's Chief Investigator.
 The NSW Minister for Transport and Roads can also direct OTSI to investigate an occurrence.
 In addition to its investigation function, OTSI also administers a Confidential Safety Information Reporting Scheme (CSIRS) for transport employees and conducts trend analysis of safety occurrences of the bus, ferry and rail transport industries.

 OTSI applies contemporary risk management techniques in analysis of occurrences.
-Rarely do accidents have the context and circumstances, therefore different analytical tools should be applied that consider and take into account these important aspects.
+Rarely do accidents have the same context and circumstances, therefore different analytical tools should be applied that consider and take into account these important aspects.
 Additionally, OTSI engages with industry, directly interested parties and subject matter experts in formulating our reports.
 These contributions are critical to improving transport safety.

 The scope of OTSI's interest within these transport industries is prescribed by the Transport Administration Act 1988 and the Passenger Transport Act 1990.
 These Acts allow OTSI to investigate any matter affecting the operation of a bus, ferry or train that is providing a public passenger service.
 Additionally, the safe operation of freight rail services, and associated rail infrastructure.